Currents in the dilute $O(n=1)$ model: Definition of current, main results

 or a vertical one:

 After Baxterization, $X$ and $Y$ become functions of the rapidities and boundary rapidities.
-Since the commutativity of $T$-matrices (Eq.~\ref{eq:Tcom}) $X$ depends only on the vertical rapidities, and $Y$ has an extra dependence on the auxiliary rapidity between $k$ and $k-1$:
+Because the $T$-matrices with different auxiliary rapidities commute, the $X$-current can not depend on them, but the $Y$-current still depends on the auxiliary rapidity between the points ($k,j$) and ($k,j$+1):

+The current is computable by the introduction of operators $\hat{X}^{(k)}$ and $\hat{Y}^{(k)}$, as the following expectation values: